utkarsh-dixit/personal-website/content/hero/index.md

 ---
 title: '👋👋 Hi, my name is'
-name: 'Himanshu Dixit'
+name: 'Utkarsh Dixit'
-subtitle: 'I create elegant interfaces and optimize complex system'
+subtitle: "I build products that I'll use"
 buttonText: 'Get In Touch'
 ---

-I'm a Full stack software engineer/product guy, having expertise in creating E2E products.<br/>
+I'm a growing software developer, having experience in working with e2e systems.

-I have previously worked with travel startups like <a href="https://headout.com" target="_blank">Headout</a>, Sveet and <a href="https://rizort.com" target="_blank">Rizort</a><br/>
-And have made significant impact thru Open Source with Drupal and Oppia.
+I have previously worked as a upwork freelancer and interned at Headout.
+I have also made significant contribution thru Open Source with GCI and drupal.